NCERT Book Solutions For Class 9 Economics Chapter 3 – CBSE Term II Free PDF Download

 (iii) What are the main features of the National Rural Employment Guarantee Act 2005?

 The main features of the National Rural Employment Act 2005 are as follows:

-- To provide 100 days of wage employment to every household to ensure livelihood security
+- To provide 100 days of wage employment to every household to ensure livelihood security in rural areas

 - Sustainable development to address the cause of drought, deforestation and soil erosion